U-3431: Widening of Miller Boulevard and N.C. 101 from Lake Road to Outer Banks Drive

 PROJECT DESCRIPTION

 The N.C.
-Department of Transportation is proposing to widen Miller Boulevard (S.R.
+Department of Transportation is proposing improvements to Miller Boulevard (S.R.
 1763) and N.C.
 101 (Fontana Boulevard) from Lake Road (S.R.
 1756) to Outer Banks Drive in Havelock, Craven County.
-Once the project is complete, it is expected to reduce congestion and improve safety along the corridor.
+The project would widen this 3‑mile corridor to a four‑lane, median‑divided roadway to help reduce congestion and improve safety.

 VICINITY MAP